gulam101/LightPad/README.md

 3. Non-functional bold tab in tool bar:
 	Although the keybard short-cut ctrl+b functions, the tab does not produce any effect.

+### Constraints:

+I had some problems where the application wouldn't save and it would crash the application, however I solved this problem.
+Also another problem was that the application was taking a lot of RAM up when the user would start clicking on the objects.

+### Improvements:

+I think the interface could be changed and also if the user clicked on the bold icon and decided to click on it again to turn off the feature, it won't let the user.
+I think this should be fixed as this is a flaw within the application.

 ________________________________________________________________________________________________________________________________________